LookHere/HumanResourcesScience/Resources/Interviews.md

 # Credits

-Thanks very much to Nick Truxal for his expert advise in this area.
+Thanks very much to [Nick Truxal](https://www.linkedin.com/in/nick-truxal/), [Adaml Treitler](https://www.linkedin.com/in/adam-treitler-65a2a56b/), and [Melissa Gasparovic](https://www.linkedin.com/in/melissagasparovic/) for their expert advise in this area.